behreajj/AsepriteSwatchExchange/README.md

 If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas.
 If the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.
 If a sprite is open, then the active sprite's palette is set to the import.
 Indexed color mode sprites will be converted to RGB before the palette is set, then re-converted to indexed color mode after.

+### Color Profiles

+Hexadecimal codes, such as `#dc3a3a`, are not universal and transportable color identifiers, contrary to what many beginning pixel artists believe.
+These codes depend heavily on color profile.
+Two colors may appear the same, but have different hex codes, or have the same code but appear differently.
+While newer palette file formats are color managed, older ones, like the `.gpl` and `.pal` formats used by Aseprite, are not.

+While Aseprite defaults to [standard RGB](https://en.wikipedia.org/wiki/SRGB), Adobe software commonly uses Adobe RGB.
+If colors look slightly off when swapping between Aseprite and Adobe software, check the color profile by going to `Sprite > Properties`.

+Aseprite allows the color profile to be set to `.icc` files via Lua script, but not through the UI.
+A dialog script to set the profile can be found at my other repository, [AsepriteAddons](https://github.com/behreajj/AsepriteAddons/blob/main/dialogs/color/setColorProfile.lua).
+The Adobe 1998 color profile can be downloaded from [here](https://www.adobe.com/digitalimag/adobergb.html) as an `.icc`.

 ## Debugging

 This script was authored without reference to Adobe software (Illustrator, Photoshop, etc.).
 There are likely bugs as a result.
 If you would like to help improve the repository, and have access to Adobe products, please consider reaching out with sample files.
 In particular, `.ase` files with groups and `.aco` files in the LAB format require further testing.